 Due to his outstanding reputation, In December, 2011 Judge Covello was appointed to the New York State Joint Commission on Public Ethics.
 The Joint Commission is an independent monitor that investigates and maintains integrity in the state government.
 In 2013 Judge Covello completed Advanced Mediation Training at Fordham Law School.

 Since leaving the bench in 2011, Covello has become one of the most popular and successful neutrals in New York.
-He was voted a “Best Individual Arbitrator” by lawyers and claim professionals in the New York Law Journal annual survey for seven consecutive years (2013-2019).
+He was voted a “Best Individual Arbitrator” by lawyers and claim professionals in the New York Law Journal annual survey for nine consecutive years (2013-2021).

 Judge Covello employs a combination of facilitative and evaluative mediation, supplemented by his 30 + years experience as a litigator and judge.